Trailblazers of the Deep: Celebrating Women’s Legacy and Innovation in Naval Architecture & Marine Engineering

 Marpol Annexes

-💭 What are your thoughts on the future of sustainable ship design?
-Have any questions or ideas on how naval architecture can contribute to greener oceans? 🌊🌍 Share your thoughts in the comments below, and let’s dive into the conversation! 🚢💬
+Share your thoughts in the comments below on the future of sustainable ship design.
+Do you have any questions or ideas on how naval architecture can contribute to greener oceans?
+Let's dive into the conversation! 🚢💬🌊🌍

 Thanks for reading!